simranfarheen/simranfarheen.github.io/src/content/blog/bit_manip.md

 pubDate: 'Jan 01 2019'
 ---

 Bit Manipulation is an important topic within competitive programming.
 Knowing the nitty-gritties of Bit Manipulation can help coders get a significant advantage in reducing compute time for certain operations.
-This article provides a brief summary the topic, detailing hacks where bit manipulation can provide a significant advantage.
+This article provides a brief summary of the topic, detailing hacks where bit manipulation can provide a significant advantage.

-## Foundations of Bit Manipulation
-____

 ### Basic Concepts
+___
 - Bits are represented as combinations of 0s and 1s.
 - In Java, integers are 32-bit (4-bytes) and long integers are 64-bit (8-bytes)
 - The 32nd bit and the 64th bit in each represent the "sign" of the integer, whereas the remaining 31 and 63 bits represent the actual number.

 ### Bit Operators
+___
 - **& (AND)**: Returns 1 if both bits are 1
 - **| (OR)**: Returns 1 if at least one bit is 1
 - **^ (XOR)**: Returns 1 if exactly one bit is 1